Apple’s 2010 iPad launch was the last great Steve Jobs keynote

 In the best possible way, Apple had built a product that defied expectations and fulfilled needs people didn’t realize they had.
 Though the iPad has had its ups and downs over the years, it’s been an enormous, category-defining success by any measure.
 Apple sold over 400 million of them by late 2018, which was when it stopped breaking out unit sales.

-Back in January 2010, I was in the audience at San Francisco’s Yerba Buena Center for Jobs’ presentation.
+Back in January 2010, I was in the audience at San Francisco’s Yerba Buena Center for Jobs’s presentation.
 I’ve always remembered it as among the best “Stevenotes” I ever witnessed in person.
-(I didn’t get to go to Jobs’ legendary iPhone launch three years earlier, and also failed to see him demo the original 1984 Mac and lay out his plan for rescuing Apple in 1997–events I could have attended but idiotically skipped.)
+(I didn’t get to go to Jobs’s legendary iPhone launch three years earlier, and also failed to see him demo the original 1984 Mac and lay out his plan for rescuing Apple in 1997—events I could have attended but idiotically skipped.)

 Like plenty of other tech writers who sat through the 2010 iPad event, I was more concerned with live-blogging the proceedings than luxuriating in them myself.
 So I had my eyes on my MacBook rather than the stage for much of the 90-minute event.
 That meant that when I recently watched the keynote on YouTube, it wasn’t a simple act of nostalgia.
 I was literally seeing some of it for the first time.